-1. Transfer students may complete the Eureka College General Education course requirements of the Catalog in effect at the time of their enrollment.
-Students may elect to meet the requirements adopted for subsequent Catalogs.

-- 2. Transfer students may complete the IAI General Education Core Curriculum (IAI GECC).
+- 1. Transfer students may complete the Eureka College General Education course requirements of the Catalog in effect at the time of their enrollment.
+Students may elect to meet the requirements adopted for subsequent Catalogs. - Transfer students may complete the IAI General Education Core Curriculum (IAI GECC).
 The following categories of students may complete the IAI GECC after transferring to Eureka College: - Transfer students who completed baccalaureate-oriented associate's degree (A.A. or A.S.) from a regionally accredited post-secondary institution. - Transfer students who began the IAI GECC at a participating IAI institution and transferred at least 30 IAI GECC hours to Eureka College.
 The IAI GECC requirements can be completed with additional transfer courses or with approved Eureka College courses.
-Students who complete the IAI General Education Core Curriculum must also complete the following institutional and/or mission related courses prior to graduation: - o A three semester hour course in Philosophy or Religion - o IDS490W
+Students who complete the IAI General Education Core Curriculum must also complete the following institutional and/or mission related courses prior to graduation: - A Justice and Civic Responsibility Capability course (ECC101 or ECC235) - An Ethical Reasoning Capability course (ECC490W) - A Sustainable Practices and Environmental Conscience Capability course